Nabil-Arrouss/BSc-Thesis-work-/README.md

 - Data cleaning and normalization.

 ### 2. **Model Development**
-- Exploration of different machine learning models, with a focus on **neural network architectures**.
+- Planning and building the neural network architectures.
 - Training, validation, and hyperparameter tuning to optimize model performance.
 - Evaluation using benchmark datasets.